 Brand-new transfer students have immediate advising needs.

-Ideally, advisors should meet with new transfer students at the beginning of their first semester, prior to the end of the add-drop period.
+Ideally, advisers should meet with new transfer students at the beginning of their first semester, prior to the end of the add/drop period.

 Most students transfer to New Paltz with a major, though they must still complete the department's major declaration paperwork.
 If this was not completed at transfer orientation, take care of it at your first meeting.
 Students' progress reports will not reflect their major until the paperwork is processed.

 It is critical that transfer students get into prerequisite courses as soon as possible, so that their time to graduation is not unduly delayed.